bvisness/NodeCast/README.md

 Open another browser window and go to `http://localhost:8081/cplive`.
 This is the control panel for the live overlay.
 Experiment with the different options; what they do should be self-evident.

 ## Configuring Global Settings
 The application saves global settings, such as the event name, number of qualification matches, and visual settings.
-Currently there is no control panel for these, but you can view and edit them by making GET, PATCH, and PUT requests to `http://localhost:8081/api/config`.
+You can edit them by going to `http://localhost:8081/cpconfig`.

-We recommend [Postman](https://www.getpostman.com/) or any other good REST client for making these changes.